Wade Miller (Canadian football)

-Wade Miller (born June 10, 1973) is the current President and Chief Executive Officer of the Canadian Football League's Winnipeg Blue Bombers and the Canadian Premier League's Valour FC, and a former professional Canadian football player.
+Wade Miller (born June 10, 1973) is the current president and chief executive officer of the Canadian Football League's Winnipeg Blue Bombers, and a former professional Canadian football player.

 Football playing career

 University

 Miller played linebacker with the Manitoba Bisons where he was a two-time Canada West All-Star (1993, 1994) and a CIAU All-Star in 1994.
 He was also a member of the university’s wrestling team.
 At the University of Manitoba, Miller earned a Bachelor of Physical Education, Kinesiology and Exercise Science.

 Professional

 Miller was drafted by the Winnipeg Blue Bombers in the fourth round (37th overall) in the 1995 CFL draft as a linebacker.

 In 1997, he had 35 special teams tackles.
 He earned his first CFL East Division All-Star team nomination.

 During the 1998 Blue Bombers season, Miller held the title of interim special-teams coach.

 In 1999, Miller had 37 special teams tackles, which led the CFL.
 He earned his second CFL East Division All-Star team nomination.

 In 2000, he was converted to fullback.
 His career rushing statistics were 14 carries for 23 yards.

 In 2001, Miller played in his only Grey Cup game.
 In Winnipeg's 27-19 loss to the Calgary Stampeders, Miller had 2 special teams tackles.

 Upon retirement after the 2005 season, Miller had played 11 seasons in the CFL, all with the Blue Bombers, appearing in 159 regular season games and eight playoff games.
 He held the CFL record for career special teams tackles with 184, which has been surpassed by Mike Miller and Jason Arakgi.

 Miller was inducted into the Blue Bombers Hall of Fame in 2011.